-- C Represents the adjustment to record the repayment of approximately \$44 million of mortgage debt and related deferred financing costs related to the Torrance Marriott and \$20 million of mortgage debt related to the Lodge at Sonoma, a Renaissance Resort & Spa with proceeds from the offering as well as to record a draw on the credit facility of \$4,500,000. - Page Represents the adjustments to record the issuance of 26,087,000 shares of common stock at the initial public offering price of \$10.50 per share with approximately \$253.3 million of net proceeds to the Company after deduction of \$20.6 million of offering costs.
+- C Represents the adjustment to record the repayment of approximately \$44 million of mortgage debt and related deferred financing costs related to the Torrance Marriott and \$20 million of mortgage debt related to the Lodge at Sonoma, a Renaissance Resort & Spa with proceeds from the offering. - Represents the adjustments to record the issuance of 26,087,000 shares of common stock at \$11.50 per share, the mid-point of the assumed offering range, with approximately \$277.6 million of net proceeds to the Company after deduction of \$22.4 million of offering costs.
 The adjustment also includes the impact of share awards that will be awarded to the Company's executive officers and directors in conjunction with the offering.